Wanda Brister: Biography

 She has made several recordings including: Strauss Waltzes for Singing, (Arabesque with New York Vocal Arts Ensemble), Clarikinetics; Landscapes I: The Music of Daniel Baldwin; Landscapes II; Vocalise: Music for Voice, Bassoon, and Piano; (all on Mark Records).
 Her solo discs include: The Songs of Madeleine Dring with tenor Stanford Olsen, and Le premier matin du monde, In 2015 she recorded 17 pieces entitled "Cabaret Songs of Madeleine Dring" with Courtney Kenny (2018), and another 30 pieces in 2016 "Madeleine Dring: Lady Composer" (2022).
 All of these discs are available from Cambria Music.

 She has appeared as soloist at Carnegie Hall on seven occasions, and has sung under the batons of Krzysztof Penderecki, Michael Tilson Thomas, John Rutter, John Nelson (conductor), Philippe Entremont, Arthur Fagen, Chris Nance, Leopold Hager, Gianfranco Masini, and Eve Queler.
 She has performed over 200 times with orchestra, including over 100 operatic performances.
 She has participated in choral ensembles with Michael Korn, Erich Leinsdorf, and Lorin Maazel.

 From 1986 to 1988, she was a member of the quartet New York Vocal Arts Ensemble and continued to work with that ensemble on occasion through 1996.
-Together with this group she traveled throughout the United States, and appeared in concerts for the Government's Concert Agency (GOSConcert) in the former Soviet Union and in other "Eastern Bloc" countries from 1988-1992.
+Together with this group she traveled throughout the United States, and appeared in concerts for the Government's Concert Agency (GOSConcert) in the former Soviet Union and in other "Eastern Bloc" countries from 1988 to 1992.
 She has sung throughout the North Atlantic with this quartet with Cunard Cruise lines as well as a solo tour of the American west coast with Epirotiki.

-She has taught at Baylor University (1999-2000), the University of Arizona (2000-2003), and the Florida State University (2003–present).
+She has taught at Baylor University (1999-2000), the University of Arizona (2000-2003), and the Florida State University (2003–2024).
 She has appeared at festivals including Steinfurt (Germany) Festival, Schwetzingen (Germany) Festival, Varna (Bulgaria) Fest, the IV International Festival of Winds in Rio de Janeiro, Brazil, as well as in concerts for the International Double Reed Society in Ithaca, New York, Birmingham, England, and Norman, Oklahoma.

 Brister sang Mistress Benson (Lakmé) again in 2006 with the Opera Orchestra of New York, 25 years after her professional debut in the same part.
 She continued to appear in recitals and concerts until it became difficult to sing as the result of a lung disease sarcoidosis.
+She is recently (2024)received a double lung transplant at University of Florida Pulmonary Hospital.
+She offers lectures to pedagogy classes on this topic as well as being a good will ambassador for transplants and sarcoidosis.

-Her students sing at companies throughout the United States and Europe and many have faculty positions in American universities.
+Brister's students sing at companies throughout the United States and Europe and many have faculty positions in American, European, and Chinese universities.